TheDesignium/dagmpc-js/README.md

 # dagmpc: Algorithm to find a [Minimum Path Cover](https://en.wikipedia.org/wiki/Path_cover) of an arbitary DAG.

 dagmpc provides a function which finds a minimum path cover of a DAG.
-This can't list all answers but find an example.
+This can't list all answers but finds an example.
 This works on both of browser and node.

 ## Example Usage